keploy/keploy/README.md

 ## 🫰 Keploy Adopters 🧡

-If you or your organisation is using Keploy?
+So you and your organisation are using Keploy?
 That’s great.
 Please add yourselves to [**this list,**](https://github.com/orgs/keploy/discussions/1765) and we'll send you goodies! 💖

 We are happy and proud to have you all as part of our community! 💖